Academic and research departmentsDigital media arts research.

-I lead on the Digital Media Arts programme at the University of Surrey.
+I am the founder and director of the Centre for Creative Arts and Technologies and work with the Digital Media Arts team here at the University of Surrey.
 Before this I setup and ran the Games Department at the National Film and Television School.
 My journey here has involved stints in both academia and industry, often simultaneously.
 I spent many years running my own independent studio and my experience covers film, broadcast television, animation, interactive/digital media, games, commercials, installation, performing arts and more.
 I've worked as a screenwriter, story editor, director/producer, animation and digital effects specialist, games designer/developer, performance director, copywriter, creative consultant, researcher and more.

 My current areas of interest include: digital actor performance; emotion synthesis in computer animated characters; virtual cinematography; interactive narrative; digital and participatory theatre; and other spaces where the culture, practice and theory of film, animation, television, theatre, games and other artistic arenas collide and coalesce.

 Digital acting; emotion synthesis in animated characters; virtual cinematography; interactive cinema; emergent narrative; connectionism and interdisciplinarity.

 Currently working on Cinema/Plays/Games: an exploration of interdisciplinary practice within visual, performance and digital arts, with Dr Tim Marsh at Griffith University (Australia).